mines-csci400/f22-syllabus/README.md

 features or generic code snippets is welcomed.
 See the CS@Mines Collaboration Policy for further information.

-NOTE #2: if you have a question you do not wish to publicize (e.g., about your grades, etc.), please create a "private post" on Piazza.
-This can be directed at just your instructor, or at all instructors and TAs. **Email should only be used in rare instances where use of Piazza would not be feasible.**
+NOTE #2: if you have a question you do not wish to publicize (e.g., about your grades, etc.), please create a "private post" on the class online discussion forum.
+This can be directed at just your instructor, or at all instructors and TAs. **Email should only be used in rare instances where use of the class online discussion forum would not be feasible.**

 All grade information will be on [Canvas](https://elearning.mines.edu/)  under our course Gradebook.